parmarakhil/Calcx/README.md

 At the end of the expression is a single ‘$’ character to denote the end of the ‘program’.
 An expression produces a signed (i.e. positive or negative) integer as the output of the program.

-The following is an example valid program written in Calclnt.
+The following is an example valid program written in CalcZeta.
 INT x=7; INT y=3; : x+x-y$

 The output of the program is to evaluate the expression according to the precedence rules explained